-Therapy, counselling, life coaching and other personal development work are all available via Video, Telephone, Email and Chat depending on your needs and practicalities.
+Individual, Couples and Family Therapy, Counselling, life coaching and other personal development work are all available via Video, Telephone, Email and Chat depending on your needs and practicalities.

-Skype is a software application that offers free, encrypted Video calls, telephone and chat from anywhere in the world.
+Skype is a software application that offers free, encrypted Video calls, telephone and chat from anywhere in the world (see the video tutorials below).
 This can be particularly useful for:

 - therapy in the comfort of your own home